phpmyadmin/phpmyadmin/faq.rst

     AddType application/x-httpd-php .php

-In the case we saw, one set of directives was in /etc/httpd/conf/httpd.conf, while the other set was in /etc/httpd/conf /addon-modules/php.conf.
-The recommended way is with AddType, so just comment out the first set of lines and restart Apache:
+In the case we saw, one set of directives was in ``/etc/httpd/conf/httpd.conf``, while the other set was in ``/etc/httpd/conf/addon-modules/php.conf``.
+The recommended way is with ``AddType``, so just comment out the first set of lines and restart Apache:

 .. code-block:: none